 What is Kamala Harris doing now?

 Harris left office on January 20, 2025, after losing the 2024 presidential election to Donald Trump.
 She has not announced her next political move.
-She remains an active voice in the Democratic Party and is expected to play a surrogate role in the 2026 midterm cycle.
+She remains an active voice in the Democratic Party and is expected to play a surrogate role in the 2026 midterm cycle, particularly on reproductive rights and economic issues where her record as VP is strongest.

 Why did Kamala Harris lose in 2024?

-Analysts cite voter dissatisfaction with inflation, Biden's late withdrawal leaving less than four months to campaign, Trump's improved performance among working-class and Latino voters, immigration concerns the party struggled to address, and difficulty differentiating herself from an unpopular incumbent record.
+Analysts cite voter dissatisfaction with inflation and cost of living under the Biden administration, Biden's late July withdrawal leaving Harris fewer than four months to run a full campaign, Trump's substantially improved performance among working-class and Latino voters compared to 2020, persistent immigration concerns the Democratic Party struggled to address credibly, and structural difficulty differentiating herself from an unpopular incumbent record.
+Harris won the popular vote portion for Democrats but lost seven of eight battleground states, with the closest losses in Pennsylvania (-2.1 pts) and Michigan (-1.4 pts).

 Was Kamala Harris the first woman VP?

 Yes.
 Harris was the first woman, first Black person, and first South Asian person to serve as Vice President of the United States, inaugurated on January 20, 2021.
-She served the full four-year term alongside President Biden before losing the 2024 presidential election.
+She served the full four-year term alongside President Biden before losing the 2024 presidential election to Donald Trump 226–312 in the Electoral College.

 Key Positions & Legacy